MushsroomsLoveCabbage/one/mark/DB/Redis/RedisCluster.md

 * Redis Cluster  [参考](https://redis.io/topics/cluster-tutorial)

-  * 主要地目的
+  * 主要的目的

     * **automatically split your dataset among multiple nodes**.
     * **continue operations when a subset of the nodes are experiencing failures**
 * hash

   * The user can force multiple keys to be part of the same hash slot by using a concept called *hash tags*.

   * 16384个槽，key CRC16计算
   * **node timeout**.
+* gossip通信

 * Codis

 * Twitterproxy